Easy Baja Fish Tacos

 2 Tbs.
 Sriracha

-NEW!
 Crispy Battered Fish Fillets

 Flaky, wild-caught white fish fillets dipped in a golden, crispy coating.